DOTA: Distributional Test-Time Adaptation of Vision-Language Models: Method

 \subsection{Adaptive fusion of zero-shot and test-time classifier}

 As the number of test samples increases, the reliability of the estimated test sample distribution improves \citep{dasgupta2007line}.
 However, when the number of test samples is insufficient, the estimated distribution may be unreliable.
-To address this, we introduce a dynamic zero-shot classification and test-time result fusion approach, allowing the model to rely more on zero-shot classification when the test-time distribution estimation is insufficient.
+To address this, we introduce a dynamic zero-shot classification and test-time result fusion approach, allowing the model to rely more on zero-shot classification during stages where the sample size for distribution estimation is insufficient.
 Formally, the final fusion probability is defined as follows:

 where \(\lambda = \min(\rho c, \eta)\).
 Here, \(c\) represents the number of test samples, and \(\rho\) and \(\eta\) are hyperparameters that control the weight of the test-time classifier logits.
 The value of \(\lambda\) increases with the number of test samples when this number is insufficient, gradually approaching the maximum value \(\eta\).
 This approach encourages the model to rely on the zero-shot classifier results when the test samples are insufficient to estimate the distribution, mitigating the potential negative impact of the test-time classifier.
 The whole pseudo code is shown in Alg.~\ref{algo:cta}.